cmolitor/SmartFarm/Readme.md

 # Project components

 - socolog: Tool/script to read data from Socomex Diris A40 using Modbus TCP (working)
-- aelog: Tool/script to read data from Siemens/Refusol/AE PV inverters (to bed one)
+- aelog: Tool/script to read data from Siemens/Refusol/AE PV inverters (to be done)
-- froniuslog: Tool/script to read data from Fronius PV inverters (to bed one)
+- froniuslog: Tool/script to read data from Fronius PV inverters (to be done)
+- g4glog: Tool/script to read data from G4Gas (to be done)

 # Boot script for starting all the scripts properly